 One of the things everyone seems to appreciate about this marker is its form (it almost looks like alien technology).
 The Rail has an 11-inch barrel and comes in an array of colors.

 It just looks cool and weighs in at only two pounds.
-I would say DYE Proto Rail is the overall best paintball gun.
+I would say DYE Proto Rail is the best paintball gun under $300.

 Well, if you’re well prepared, you pull out your Tippmann and mention something cool about not counting chickens before they’re hatched: right before you pull the trigger.